Theob0t/Gesture-Controlled-Snake-Game/README.md

-## :snake: Gesture Control Snake Game  :snake:
+## :snake: Gesture Controlled Snake Game  :snake:
-## Gesture Gaming with Pygame, OpenCV and Keras
+## Gesture Gaming
+with Pygame, OpenCV and Keras

 ## :dart: PROJECT GOAL
 The goal of the project is to create a Gesture Conrtolled Snake game for Windows machine.